SamOwen1/Rocket-Injectors/README.md

 ## Unlike_Doublet.m and Unlike_Triplet.m
   - Input total flow rates, collision and/or tilt angles, number of elements, and fluid parameters.

     An impinging angle of 60 degrees is standard for most designs but other angles can be chosen.
 The value of [D] is usually between 3 and 7, with lower values providing better mixing at the risk of melting the injector.
+Try to keep the momentum ratio close to 1.

   - Run script and open command window.